- What are the digital marketing challenges that marketers face every day?

 Every business you see outside has some sort of digital presence.
 It could be a website, a social media account, and so on.

 It’s imperative to say that digital marketers are now more competitive than ever.
-With a lot of resources around digital marketing, it’s difficult to know from where to begin and what to avoid.
-The challenges even go beyond the numbers and come down to customer psychology that requires extensive research.
+With a lot of resources around digital marketing, it’s difficult to know where to begin and what to avoid.
+The challenges even go beyond the numbers and come down to customer psychology which requires extensive research.

-Hence, it’s important to talk about the challenges that digital marketing poses today.
-This understanding will further make the marketer in you much advance than your competitors to search for solutions digital marketers face today.
+Hence, it’s important to talk about the challenges digital marketing poses today.
+This understanding will further make the marketer in you much more advanced than your competitors in searching for solutions digital marketers face today.

 What are the digital marketing challenges that marketers face every day?